ministryofjustice/deployment-formula/README.rst

 notes
 -----
-It's nice to combine deployment.ensure with watch_in: service restart so that deployment will trigger application start.
+It's nice to combine deployment.ensure with `watch_in: service restart` so that deployment will trigger application restart.
 Other way to start the service is to pass service restart command as parameter to deployment.ensure.
+See `activate_cmd` parameter.